 The Chief Executive Officer and the Chief Operating Officer, in their capacity as effective managers of the company, have a different compensation structure from that of employees.

-Their compensation is approved each year by the Board of Directors.
+This compensation structure is approved by the Board of Directors.

-B.6.2.
+B.7.2.
 Remuneration resulting from collective schemes